 Weaknesses

-• Conservative allocations.
-Because the tool can't see what's actually there, it tends to understate short-life percentages to stay safe.
+- Conservative allocations.
+Because the tool can't see what's actually there, it tends to understate the short-life share to stay safe.
 Owners often leave 5–15 percentage points of reclassification on the table versus an engineering-based approach.
+On a $300,000 building, that's $15,000 to $45,000 of deductions pushed back onto the slow 27.5-year schedule.

-• Thin documentation.
-The "report" is often just a spreadsheet with no photos, no methodology detail, and no supporting engineering analysis.
+- Thin documentation.
+The "report" is often just a spreadsheet with no photos, no methodology detail, and no supporting engineering-based analysis.
 If the IRS ever asks questions, there's not much to hand them.

 Traditional engineering firms